Deci-AI/super-gradients/README.md

 * 【07/02/2022】 We added RegSeg recipes and pre-trained models to our [Semantic Segmentation models](#pretrained-semantic-segmentation-pytorch-checkpoints).
 * 【01/02/2022】 We added issue templates for feature requests and bug reporting.
 * 【20/01/2022】 STDC family - new recipes added with even higher mIoU💪
-* 【17/01/2022】 We have released transfer learning example [notebook](#transfer-learning-with-sg-notebook---object-detection) for object detection (YOLOv5).

 Check out SG full [release notes](https://github.com/Deci-AI/super-gradients/releases).